center-for-threat-informed-defense/attack-workbench-frontend/docs/update.md

 ## Overview

 When updating from ATT&CK Workbench v1.3.1 to v2.0, the major change (from install perspective) is the removal of the Collection Manager component.
-To do so, an existing instance of ATT&CK Workbench must be stopped, Collection Manager components removed, new Frontend and REST API components downloaded, and restarted.
+To do so, an existing instance of ATT&CK Workbench must be stopped, Collection Manager components removed, new Frontend and REST API components downloaded, and then Frontend and REST API components restarted.
 The instructions below detail the steps to updating ATT&CK Workbench Docker setup.

 ## Instructions

-0. Stop the current running ATT&CK Workbench
+1. Stop the current running ATT&CK Workbench

 **Warning:** Do not use `docker-compose down`, that will remove all the underlying docker containers and we dont want to delete the mongo database container.